 Lynch: Americans must come before president, Congress

-There are 7 comments on the Powhatan Today story from 15 hrs ago, titled Lynch: Americans must come before president, Congress.
-In it, Powhatan Today reports that:
+There are 19 comments on the Boston Herald story from 13 hrs ago, titled Lynch: Americans must come before president, Congress.
+In it, Boston Herald reports that:

 Former U.S. Attorney General Loretta Lynch on Friday encouraged her successor to remember the American people are the Department of Justice's clients, not the president or Congress.
 "I would urge people who are taking over the department now to remember this is the Department of Justice for everyone," she said, without mentioning Attorney General Jeff Sessions by name.